How I found psychedelic medicine and forged a career helping others discover their true selves

 I immersed myself in learning about therapeutic psychedelics as I walked myself through the process of healing.
-I searched resources and sought advice from experts.
-There was a great deal of information but much of it was scattered.
+I scoured resources and sought advice from experts.
+There was a great deal of information out there, but much of it was scattered.
 The plethora of Reddit inquiries reinforced my awareness of the need for clear guidance.
 People who were asking for advice received a myriad of responses, often contradictory.
 What I needed was a coach.

 I experimented with how I could use diet, meditation, and supportive herbs and mushrooms to fine-tune the microdosing process.
 I attended meetings, lectures and conferences on consciousness, plant medicines, and psychedelics.

 People are drawn to microdosing for diverse reasons.
-Some are seeking better focus, others want to overcome addiction, or find relief from depression and anxiety.
+Some are seeking better focus, others want to overcome addiction or find relief from depression and anxiety.
 Some are just curious.
 I made it my purpose to learn how to support those who sought my services and help fulfill their diverse goals.

 During our first session we get to know each other and develop a clear picture of their goals and intentions.
 Since microdosing can create a state of increased neuroplasticity, we want to make sure we shape the experience in the way that we want it to go.
 Intentions are an important part of microdosing.
 Once we’ve clarified intention, we go to work on the protocol.
 Over the ensuing weeks we work on bringing out the magic.

 Impact and Results

 Here are some of the things people report from their microdosing experience.

 “I noticed I felt anxiety today but it didn’t bother me as much since I wasn’t wrapped up in it, I could identify what was triggering me and it wasn’t that big of a deal.”